Recruiting in the Face of Uncertainty

-If you’re still accepting applications for the 2020 summer season, consider updating any active CoolWorks ads and/or your Enhanced Employer Profile to reflect current information.
+If you are still accepting applications, consider updating any active CoolWorks ads and/or your Enhanced Employer Profile to reflect current information.
 Many job seekers are hesitant to apply or reach out if your information doesn’t address the current Covid-19 situation as this leads them to assume that your Ads/Profile are out of date.
 Address your current recruiting status in the context of the current events in your state and at your property so that potential applicants will be better informed and more confident in applying.

 If you’re fully staffed and no longer accepting applications, in a temporary hiring freeze, or have decided to not open for this summer season, please consider either pausing your recruitment materials, or communicating your current status on your active materials.

 If you are still actively accepting applications, and you’re using an Applicant Tracking System (ATS) or other online form that sends automated receipt confirmation messages to applicants, remember to review your confirmation message to make sure it’s up to date as well.
 This could include possible revised season dates, and any other information that is affecting your recruiting process or operating season.
 Providing timelines, expectations, and up to date information begins building trust, can help improve application completion rates, and starts your relationship with potential new hires on the right foot.